justdataplease/medium-sky/Readme.md

 ### Profile Section

-Profile section is the left navbar that appears when you first load the app.
+The Profile section, is the area on the right navigation bar that shows user metrics.
+This is visible when the app is first opened.

 - **Articles [Number]** : Number of articles that were used for the analysis (not the total number of articles of a user).
 Next to articles, there is also the total numbers of words.
   To find the total number of words we exclude english stopwords (based on [NTLK](https://www.nltk.org/) package) and words less than 3 characters.